 May First Heat on Turf and Patios Across Westchester and Greenwich

 May first heat is not a single thermometer moment.
 It is the week when cool season grass suddenly shifts from spring recovery mode into summer traffic, when stone that felt stable in April shows a little more movement after repeated warm days, and when the first outdoor dinners remind you that ticks and mosquitoes were only waiting for ankles.
 In Stamford, Rye, and Greenwich, that week often lands right against school events and long weekends.
+After the hinge month of April, May compresses every calendar at once.
 This article ties turf, irrigation, hardscape, and perimeter pests into one walk so you spend money once in the right order.

 Turf height and the story your stripes tell